-The entire firmware of the IC consists of two different parts.
+The entire firmware of the IC consists of two different parts:

 The one is the RMS routines for EEPROM programming, security functions test, and random number online testing (Resource Management System, IC Dedicated Support Software in Smartcard IC Platform Protection Profile).
-The RMS routines are stored from Infineon Technologies AG in a reserved area of the normal user ROM.
-The other is the STS consisting of test and initialization routines (Self Test Software, IC Dedicated Test Software in Smartcard IC Platform Protection Profile).
-The especially protected test ROM and are not accessible for the user software.
+The RMS routines are stored from Infineon Technologies AG in a reserved area of the ROM.

+The other is the STS consisting of test and initialization routines (Self Test Software, IC dedicated test software).
+The STS routines are stored in the especially protected test ROM and are not accessible for the user software.